zepainter/halftownmustgo/README.txt

 X add page descriptions and keywords
 - tables of contents on subpages?
-- get transcripts for Wanda's interview and the press conference
-- confirm Gayogoho:no' words in Sam's transcript
+- get transcripts for Wanda's interview and the press conference X confirm Gayogoho:no' words in Sam's transcript
-- do we still want the week of action guide up at all?

 ON MATERIALS
 Videos of course are on YouTube.
 PDFs are local, because I (Riley) don't know a way to iframe a PDF from Google Drive or the like without just getting "forbidden"--if you do, please fill me in!